zznate/vx-usergrid/README.md

 - <http://localhost:8080/exception>

+Poke around the source.
+There are a lot of notes via in-line and javadoc comments on my thoughts about how things would be built out (some of it specific to Usergrid, but most fairly general).

-Overall this is a very intriguing framework with a bunch of potential and given it's building blocks (Netty and Hazelcast) could be used in a production scenario right now.
+Overall this is a very intriguing framework with a bunch of potential and given its building blocks (Netty and Hazelcast) could be used in a production scenario right now as there is not very much code.
 However, after playing with this for a day, here are some things I'm *not* psyched about:

 - I don't like anonymous inner classes and not doing such makes it difficult to get at vert.x configuration and context information
 - Mocking connection plumbing is very difficult